-Is the ibidi Heating & Incubation System compatible with every type of microscope?
+Is the ibidi Heating and Gas Incubation System compatible with every type of microscope?

-The ibidi Heating & Incubation System, Universal Fit, is compatible with any inverted microscope that has a stage or a frame for multi-well plates, such as 96-well plates.
+The ibidi Heating and Gas Incubation System is available in several different versions that can be used with a variety of microscopic systems.
+The ibidi Heating and Gas Incubation System, Universal Fit, is compatible with any inverted microscope that has a stage or a frame for multi-well plates, such as 96-well plates.
 The outer dimensions of this ibidi Heating System and a 96-well plate are identical.

-Can ibidi Heating Systems be combined with gas incubation?
+Can the ibidi Heating System be combined with gas incubation?

-The ibidi Heating & Incubation Systems are designed for use in combination with ibidi gas incubation.
-For this purpose, there are two openings in the heated lid, one for the gas inlet and the other for the humidity sensor.
+The ibidi Heating Systems are designed for use in combination with the ibidi Gas Incubation System.
+For this purpose, there are two openings in the Heated Lid: one for the gas inlet and the other for the humidity sensor.
 This allows not only temperature, but also the CO2 concentration and the humidity to be controlled.
 All ibidi temperature chambers are upgradeable for gas incubation.

 Can I be sure that the temperature indicated on the controller is the same as in the immediate vicinity of the cells?